mcneel/developer.rhino3d.com/content/en/guides/grasshopper/your-first-component-mac/index.md

 If you are familiar with Visual Studio Code, these step-by-step instructions may be overly detailed for you.
 The executive summary: create a new Solution using the Grasshopper Component dotnet template, build and run, and then make a change.

-We are presuming you have never used Xamarin Studio before, so we'll go through this one step at a time.
+We are presuming you have never used Visual Studio Code before, so we'll go through this one step at a time.

 ### Download the required template